d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert-dataset.md

 #@save
 def _replace_mlm_tokens(tokens, candidate_pred_positions, num_mlm_preds,
                         vocab):
-    # Make a new copy of tokens for the input of a masked language model,
+    # Make a new copy of tokens and replace some of them by '<mask>' or random tokens.
-    # where the input may contain replaced '<mask>' or random tokens
+    # The modified tokens can be used as an input of a masked language model.
     mlm_input_tokens = [token for token in tokens] pred_positions_and_labels = []
     # Shuffle for getting 15% random tokens for prediction in the masked